kotovskyy/debt-simplifier/README.md

 # Debt Simplifer
-## Author
-- Aliaksandr Kandrat
-- alexkondratru@gmail.com

 **All code was written and tested using Python 3.12.0.**

-## For task's authors
-I want to thank you for the task you provided.
-I had a great time implementing the solution, testing and refactoring it.
-I had an opportunity to learn more about technologies like SQS queue, S3 bucket and LocalStack. **Thank you!**

 # Part 1 - Debt Simplifier main script